T-Troll/alienfx-tools/Doc/alienfx-gui.md

 - F18 (on Alienware keyboards it's mapped to Fn+AlienFX) - cycle light mode (on-dim-off)

 Other shortcuts (only then application active):
-- ALT+1 - switch to "Colours" tab
-- ALT+2 - switch to "Monitoring" tab
-- ALT+3 - switch to "Devices and Lights" tab
-- ALT+4 - switch to "Profiles" tab
-- ALT+5 - switch to "Settings" tab
+- ALT+1..ALT+8 - switch to corresponding tab (from left to right)
 - ALT+r - refresh all lights
 - ALT+m - minimize app window
 - ALT+s - save configuration
 - ALT+? - about app
 - ALT+x - quit

-**WARNING:** All hardware colour effects stop working if you enable any Event monitoring.
+**WARNING:** All hardware colour effects stop working if you enable any Software effect.
 It’s a hardware bug – any light update operation restarts all effects.